cycosoft/eyas-cli/README.md

 ## The Pitch

-You bundle your app in any state with the CLI through one of the available methods, and your consumer gets to test your changes with the [Eyas runner](https://github.com/cycosoft/Eyas/releases).

-Reduce and simplify the feedback loop with any stakeholder & any team size, regardless of their technical ability.
-Less bugs, faster deployment cycles, reduced stress ...for free.
+Bundle your app from any branch, and share it with stakeholders to test your changes using [Eyas Desktop](https://github.com/cycosoft/Eyas/releases).
+Reduce and simplify the feedback loop before merging.
+Less bugs, faster deployment cycles, reduced stress.

 - 🎨 A/B Test Design Changes
-- 👩‍💻 Allow POs to Test UX
 - 🚀 Get Pre-Merge QA Sign-Off
 - 🌍 Test Against Any Environment
 - 📢 Get Early Customer Feedback